donuorri/lindbscan/README.md

 outliers, regarded as noise.
 Nevertheless, the price for these remarkable features is the O(n^2) computational complexity, where n equals the cardinality of the input dataset.
-FFDBC was designed to overcome such limitation, providing a density based technique which has a linear computational complexity.
+Lin-DBSCAN was designed to overcome such limitation, providing a density based technique which has a linear computational complexity.

 ## Description of the algorithm